-Family physicians have been on the front lines of the fight against COVID-19, and since the start of the pandemic, the Academy has been pushing Congress and the administration to deliver what its members need to care for their patients, keep themselves safe and sustain their practices through economic uncertainty.
+Family physicians have been on the front lines of the fight against COVID-19 since the start of the pandemic — and so has the Academy, pushing Congress and the administration to deliver what you need to care for your patients, keep yourself safe, and sustain your practice.

 The AAFP partnered with other physician organizations to help introduce legislation in both the House and the Senate to increase Medicaid reimbursement rates for primary care services to at least Medicare levels.

 The Academy will continue working with its champions in Congress to pass legislation to increase Medicare and Medicaid payments for primary care and support alternative payment models.

 In 2021, the Academy secured the largest increase in primary care payments in the Medicare program when CMS implemented updated relative values for office/outpatient evaluation and management visits.
 The AAFP forcefully defended this overdue change and successfully fought to secure equitable short-term financial relief for all physicians negatively affected by COVID-19, in the form of a 3% increase to the Medicare conversion factor.

 Last year, the AAFP successfully advocated to extend the 3% Medicare conversion factor increase for 2022, delay Medicare sequester cuts, and postpone cuts to clinical lab payments.
 The 2022 Medicare physician fee schedule final rule delivered on a number of AAFP priorities: CMS nearly doubled physician payments for vaccine administration, increased the value of chronic care management services, began modernizing clinical labor pricing, and permanently covered tele-mental services for all Medicare beneficiaries after the public health emergency.
 The AAFP and family physicians fought back legislative attempts to undermine these wins.